Tour The Southwest .com website logo

 Courthouse Butte Loop Trail near the Village of Oak Creek, Arizona

-Photo © copyright 2004 by David F Menne BUY this photo
+Photo © copyright 2004 by David F Menne

 Courthouse Butte Loop Trail, Village of Oak Creek

+The Sedona area is one of such profound beauty that it could have easily become one of our most spectacular National Parks.
 Sedona rivals the famous Grand Canyon as Arizona's second most popular tourist attraction.
 Its many scenic and cultural features throughout this “Red Rock Country” distinguish Sedona.
 Most of Sedona’s appeal is attributed to its unique and scenic geology.
 Sedona has also been a major attraction to filmmakers for decades where many Western Cowboy motion pictures were made.
 Hardly a day goes by that you don't see a scene from the Sedona area in a television advertisement.
 For more information on the Red Rock Country, go to the Red Rock State Park.

 The Sedona area was first discovered by the movie industry in 1923 when Victor Fleming filmed The Call of the Canyon, a black and white silent movie adapted from Zane Grey's novel.
 The movie was actually filmed in Oak Creek Canyon at the confluence of West Fork and Oak Creek, at a site that was to become a popular early resort.